rajforweb/TaxApi-Dot-Net-Core-App/README.md

 This Api is build on .Net Core 3.1 which is a lightweight, cross platform and high performance framewrok.
 Api is build on Onion Architecture pattern which provides a better way to build applications for better testability, maintainability, and  dependability on the infrastructures like databases and service.

 * <h5 id="api-arc-field">TaxApi.Host</h5>
-            Tax Controller enables :
+Tax Controller enables
-           - To Get Tax Rates.
+1. To Get Tax Rates.
-           - Calculate Tax for an Order
+2. Calculate Tax for an Order.
 * <h5 id="api-arc-field">TaxApi.Core</h5>
-          - Service Layer : Enables to communicats with Repositories.
+1. Service Layer : Enables to communicats with Repositories.
 One controller will have one Service.
 Service layer validates the request and populates a valid apiRequest and sends to repository.
-          - Repository Layer : Enables to make ApiCall and returns response.
+2. Repository Layer : Enables to make ApiCall and returns response.

 * <h5 id="api-arc-field">TaxApi.Domain</h5>
           This layer keep all model.Entities required to proccess request and return response.